JWT Authentication Process

 API Request With JWT

-The client signs the request by adding the following HTTP header for each API call they make to the Gifting Services:
+The client signs the request by adding the following HTTP header for each Api Call they make to GaaS Services:

 Authorization: Bearer <JWT-Token>